Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 \subsection{Signal region}

-Events in the SR are selected using triggers with thresholds of 110 or 120\GeV on $\mettrig$ and $\mhttrig$ that depend on the data-taking period.
+For the signal region events are selected using a dedicated triggers designed to select events with large $\mettrig$ and $\mhttrig$ as calculated with the PF algorithm in the trigger.
+The observable $\mettrig$ corresponds to the magnitude of the vector $\ptvec$ sum of all PF candidates reconstructed at the trigger level, while the $\mhttrig$ is the scalar sum of jet $\pt$s with $\pt>20\GeV$ and $\abs{\eta}<5.0$ reconstructed at the trigger level.
+The energy fraction attributed to neutral hadrons in these jets is required to be smaller than 0.9 to suppress events with jets originating from detector noise.
+The trigger efficiency is measured to be 97\% for events passing the analysis selection with $\ptmiss>250\GeV$, and becomes 100\% for events with $\ptmiss>350\GeV$~\cite{Sirunyan:2017jix} with respect to the trigger thresholds of 110 or 120\GeV on $\mettrig$ and $\mhttrig$ that depend on the data-taking period.

 Events are required to have $\ptmiss>250\GeV$, and the leading jet in the event is required to have $\pt>100\GeV$ and $\abs{\eta}<2.5$.
 The leading jet is also required to have at least 10\% of its energy associated with charged particles and less than 80\% to neutral hadrons.
 This selection helps to reduce beam-induced background events.
 In addition, the analysis employs various event filters to reduce large misreconstructed $\ptmiss$ backgrounds not originating from beam-beam collisions~\cite{Sirunyan:2019kia}.
 The background from $\Wlvjets$ is suppressed by imposing a veto on events containing one or more loosely identified electron or muon with $\pt>10\GeV$, or $\tau$ leptons with $\pt>18\GeV$.
 Events that contain an isolated photon with $\pt>15\GeV$ and $\abs{\eta}<2.5$ are also vetoed to reduce the \phojets\ background.
 To reduce the contamination from top quark backgrounds, events are rejected if they contain an identified \PQb quark jet candidate with $\pt>20\GeV$ and $\abs{\eta}<2.4$.
 Finally, production of multijet background events from QCD processes with $\ptmiss$ arising from mismeasurements of the jet momenta is suppressed by requiring the minimum azimuthal angle between the $\ptvecmiss$ direction and each of the first four jets with \pt greater than $30$\GeV ($\Delta\phi(\ptvecjet,\ptvecmiss)$) to be larger than 0.5 radians.
 The selection requirements in the SR are summarized in Table~\ref{tab:selection}.